 Before going for any conveyancer, make the right inquiries to ensure they available to cater to you.
 Avoid solicitors who do hourly charges.

-2. What does a conveyancing solicitor do?
+2. What will your solicitor do?

 When you are purchasing a property, a conveyancing solicitor helps you to have a smooth legal work.
 They do everything on your behalf and verify your identity to the seller.
 Here are some of their responsibilities: